 You probably became well versed on mortgage basics during the homebuying process.
 And you likely did the hard work of using a home mortgage calculator, qualifying for a mortgage, and getting that loan.

-Now comes the mortgage statement, a document that comes from your home mortgage loan servicer.
-It typically is sent every month and includes how much you owe, the due date, the interest rate, and any fees and charges.
+But what is a mortgage statement?
+It’s a document that comes from your home mortgage loan servicer.
+It’s typically is sent every month and includes how much you owe, the due date, the interest rate, and any fees and charges.

-In the past, the information that was included and the format of a mortgage statement ran the gamut among lenders.
-Thanks to the Dodd-Frank Act, enacted in 2010, mortgage servicers must include specific loan information and follow a uniform model for mortgage statements.
+In the past, the information that was included and the format of a mortgage statement varied widely among lenders.
+Thanks to the Dodd-Frank Act, enacted in 2010, mortgage servicers must now include specific loan information and follow a uniform model for mortgage statements.

-Statements also include information on any late payments, how much you’ll need to pay to bring your balance into the black, and any late fees you’re dinged with.
+Statements also include information on any late payments, how much you’ll need to pay to bring your account back to where it should be, and any late fees you’re dinged with.
 You can also find customer service information on your mortgage statement.

-A mortgage statement has similar elements as a credit card or personal loan statement.
-As a picture is worth a thousand words, here’s a sample mortgage statement, courtesy of the Consumer Financial Protection Bureau:
+A mortgage statement has elements similar to those on a credit card or personal loan statement.
+As a picture is worth a thousand words, here’s a mortgage statement example, courtesy of the Consumer Financial Protection Bureau:

-Deciphering what’s on a mortgage statement can help you know what to look for, how much you owe in a given month, how much you’re paying toward interest and principal, and how much you’ve paid year to date.
+Deciphering what’s on a mortgage statement can help you understand how much you owe in a given month, how much you’re paying toward interest and principal, and how much you’ve paid for the year to date.

-Let’s dig into all the different parts of a home loan statement.
+Let’s dig into the different parts of a home loan statement.

 Amount Due

-This usually can be found at the top of your mortgage statement and is how much you owe for that month.
-Besides the amount, you’ll find the due date and, usually, the late fee you’ll get hit with should you be late on payment.
+This can usually be found at the top of your mortgage statement and is how much you owe for that month.
+Besides the amount, you’ll find the due date and, usually, the late fee you’ll get hit with should you be too slow with your payment.

 Explanation of Amount Due